Updated December 2015

 Strengthening the Health Care Workforce

-- 2 KU Medical Center graduates live and/or practice in Sheridan County.
+- 2 KU Medical Center alumni live and/or practice in Sheridan County.

 Advancing Health Care Access

-- 55 Sheridan County residents saw KU Medical Center health care providers via telemedicine, an interactive video technology that connects providers and patients when distance separates the two, in 2012.
-These services are provided through the University of Kansas Center for Telemedicine and Telehealth.
+- Sheridan County residents saw KU Medical Center health care providers 29 times via telemedicine in Fiscal Year 2015.
+An interactive video technology that connects providers and patients when distance separates the two, telemedicine services are provided through the University of Kansas Center for Telemedicine and Telehealth.

 Please fill out the form below with any information that we are missing for this county.

 Jan 22, 2016